spiffdev/help-pages/pages/12.developer/04.print-server/docs.md

 # Installing The Spiff Print Server

 ## Prerequisites
-* Windows 10 however earlier versions should also work.
+Windows 10 however earlier versions should also work.
-* 8GB Ram.
+8GB Ram.
 4GB might be passable.
-* ~10-20 GB Free Hard Drive Space
+10-20 GB Approx Free Hard Drive Space allowing for PDF downlaods.
+Optional: A printer that is installed with a working print driver.

 ## Steps To Install Ghost Script.